dlejay/unschooling-friendly-countries/Countries/Slovakia.md

 >
 > (2) Education according to an individual curriculum may be permitted by the school director for a gifted student or for serious reasons, especially pregnancy and maternity.

+## According to HSLDA

+Homeschooling got legalised in 2008 but

+> A child´s legal representative (e.g., parent) should fulfill qualification requirements or hire a teacher fulfilling these qualification requirements.

+> Children who are homeschooled are required to be taught the same curriculum as children at school and are required to be board examined at school every 6 months
 ## Sources

 * [_školský zákon_](https://www.zakonypreludi.sk/zz/2008-245)